 10.)
 It’s a Beautiful Day in the Neighborhood (2019): “Please don’t ruin my childhood,” pleads Andrea Vogel, to her husband Lloyd (Matthew Rhys), a tough investigative journalist assigned to profile Mister Rogers, to his dismay.
 We’re all asking the same thing.

 Thankfully, it doesn’t.
 This is a movie that should struggle for a reason to exist — the documentary “Won’t You Be My Neighbor?”
 (2018) already says everything there is to say about the radical kindness and creative genius for television of Fred Rogers.
 Still, if there’s anyone in the world with the empathy and light touch with weighty material necessary, it’s Tom Hanks — and he threads the needle here.
 Strangely, though, Mister Rogers is almost a supporting character in this film, which revolves around Rhys, who plays a broken man navigating new fatherhood while (poorly) handling the reappearance of his estranged father — when he receives this peculiar new assignment.
-Rhys is another actor who carries deep reservoirs of sadness, and his inevitable, gentle Fred-inspired catharsis doesn’t come cheaply.
+Rhys is an actor who carries deep reservoirs of sadness, and his inevitable, gentle Fred-inspired catharsis doesn’t come cheaply.

 9.)
 The Perks of Being a Wallflower (2012): In the social hierarchy of high school, being a wallflower — the shy, observant sort — is only slightly above hall monitors and kids crammed into lockers.
 But for freshman Charlie (Logan Lerman), there are some perks, like being adopted by an older clique of worldly misfits, including a girl who was a wizard in a past life (Emma Watson of “Harry Potter”).
 Somehow, of the three great coming-of-age novels of Pittsburgh adolescence, the best book, Michael Chabon’s The Mysteries of Pittsburgh, made the worst movie.
 The second-best book, Jesse Andrews’ brilliant and underrated Me and Earl and the Dying Girl, made a very good movie.
 However, Stephen Chbosky’s Perks made the best movie, through nuanced, graceful performances from its leads.